linyuunc/assessingcollaboration/README.md

-# assessingcollaboration (mainly retrieved from BMC,2014)
+# Assessing Collaboration (mainly retrieved from BMC,2014)
 ## General principal of evaluation
 1. It begins with educational values.
 2. good assessment recognizes learning as multi-dimensional, integrated and revealed in performance over time.